 School is out for the year in most places.
 Teachers are sleeping in.
 Parents have arranged for child care.
-Students are spinning fidgets or playing video games or getting in my way at the zoo (I don’t really know what students do with their free time anymore.
+Students are snapping chats, or playing Fortnite, or getting in my way at the zoo (I don’t really know what students do with their free time.
 I used to watch Matlock in the summer).
 Many teachers received gifts from the parents of their students during that last week of school.
 I saw them on Facebook, and I don’t know a single teacher who doesn’t greatly appreciate them.
-In a world where genuine appreciation is as rare as political bipartisanship, even a token thank you stands out.
+In a world where genuine appreciation is as rare as political bipartisanship, even a token thank-you stands out.

 Gift cards, coffee mugs, thematic baskets, chocolate, and thank you cards are all great, but there is one way parents can thank their children’s teachers that beats them all.
 Few teachers receive this gift, even though it costs nothing, takes only a few minutes to put together, has lasting positive effects, and you can do it at any point of the school year, even now, when it’s over.

 What is this wonderful, simple gift?

 An email to the teacher’s principal.

 Many parents may not be aware that teachers are evaluated yearly now.
 This is a relatively new thing, at least in practice.
 While there have always been teacher evaluation systems, the old ones were mostly formalities.
 The principal would let the teacher know he was coming, the teacher would teach, the principal would fill out a quick form that usually lacked teeth, and they’d all go on their merry ways.